 Just one incident stemming from our broken system can ruin an enterprise’s brand reputation and cost millions to repair.

-TNID makes the sorely-needed paradigm shift our industry needs: using shared software to solve problems commonly experienced by just about every enterprise, service provider and participant within the chain of custody.
+TNID makes the sorely-needed paradigm shift our industry needs: using shared software to solve problems commonly experienced by almost every enterprise, service provider, and participant within the chain of custody.

-TNID (Telephone Number ID) is based on two awarded patents and will completely transform the way deliver communications is trusted.
+TNID (Trusted Number ID) will completely transform how delivered communications are trusted.
 It provides a future-proof solution to these major identity management issues.

-In short, TNID restores trust in communications for all legitimate holders of local and Toll-Free telephone numbers as well as IOT devices.
+In short, TNID restores trust in communications for all legitimate holders of local and Toll-Free telephone numbers and IOT devices.

-Enterprises, service providers and anyone tied to a telephone number or device can leverage TNID’s “source of truth” because the information is vetted and attested by all members in the chain of custody.
-There’s no weak link in an immutable chain when it is cryptographically secured.
-The contents of the record, including the LOA, KYC, use cases and all features and assets associated with a telephone number are owned by the enterprise and their clients.
+Enterprises, service providers, and anyone tied to a telephone number or device can leverage TNID’s “source of truth” because the information is vetted and attested by all members of the chain of custody.
+There’s no weak link in an immutable chain when cryptographically secured.
+The enterprise and its clients own the record's contents, including the LOA, KYC, use cases, and all features and assets associated with a telephone number.

 By creating an attested record of identity tied to a telephone number, hackers and fraudsters face a costly and thus-far impregnable system.